The importance of accurate pulmonary function testing for cardiopulmonary disease

 The pathway to superior cardiovascular patient care

-Greater collaboration between cardiologists and pulmonologists is expected to identify a decline in lung function and early detection of cardiovascular disease.
+Greater collaboration between cardiologists and pulmonologists helps identify a decline in lung function as well as the onset of cardiovascular diseases early.
 This would facilitate better disease management to prevent rapid disease progression and avoid overt cardiovascular disease risk.

 As a result, spirometry and DLCO measurements should be recommended as part of the initial diagnostic procedure and follow‐up in patients with HF and other cardiovascular diseases.
 The use of NDD Medical EasyOne® products allows today’s cardiologist to complete rapid PFT and spirometry examinations, deliver robust and accurate results, with ease of use and without complicated or time-consuming calibration.